mastodon/redis_namespace_migration/README.md

 developer](https://github.com/redis/redis/issues/8099#issuecomment-741868975)
 saying that the Redis core team does *not* recommend this setup.

-With that in mind we decided to not built a half-baked solution based on a mechanism that is not recommended by upstream developers.
+With that in mind we decided to not build a half-baked solution based on a mechanism that is not recommended by upstream developers.

 Databases may still become an alternative in the future, though: The